(Noise-Induced Hearing Loss 101)

-As a hearing aid fitter and dispenser, I see people dealing with the profound effects hearing loss has had on their relationships and quality of life daily.
-Despite this, as a musician I understand that players need enough volume to feel the music and, more importantly, hear themselves over all of the other players.
+As a licensed hearing aid fitter and dispenser, I see people dealing with the profound effects hearing loss has had on their relationships and quality of life daily.
+Despite this, as a musician, I understand that players need enough volume to feel the music and, more importantly, hear themselves over all of the other players.
 In a band setting, this typically means a cyclical scenario of everyone turning their state monitors up louder than necessary to hear clearly over the other players too-loud monitors.
 In a orchestral or acoustic setting, this can mean an instrumentalist playing more aggressively to be heard and potentially cause wrist strain in addition to hearing loss.
 The problem is not a new or rare one, but it is one that is often overlooked or given very little attention until it’s too late.

 Noise-Induced Hearing Loss 101